SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Methods

-where \textit{c} is the target class.
-During the early stages of training on \textit{labelled} data, a network struggles to classify instances correctly.
-This means that the ratio of zero to one losses will be skewed toward the latter.
-As training progresses and the network becomes more adept at classifying instances, this ratio becomes skewed in the opposite direction.
-Such an imbalance in the ground-truth labels, $e$, and their subsequent shift send strong supervisory signals to $h_{\theta}$.
-For example, during the early stages of training, the outputs of $h_{\theta}$ will be high and pulled towards $t=1$ (high error) even if the corresponding instance was correctly classified.
-Such behaviour makes it difficult to ascertain whether instances have been misclassified, hindering the reliability of $t$ as a proxy.
-To offset the aforementioned class imbalance, we introduce a dynamic hyperparameter, $\beta=\frac{\sum \delta_{e=0}}{\sum \delta_{e=1}}$, where $\delta$ is the Kronecker delta function.
+\textbf{Weighted oracle selection loss.} During the early stages of training on \textit{labelled} data, a network struggles to classify instances correctly.
+In our framework, this implies that we will encounter more terms with $e=1$ (misclassification) than those with $e=0$ (correct classification).
+The opposite is true as training progresses and the network becomes more adept at classifying instances.
+Therefore, regardless of the stage of training (early vs. late), there will be an imbalance in the ground-truth labels, $e$, provided to the oracle selection network.
+This imbalance sends a strong supervisory signal to $g_{\phi}$ through the oracle selection loss, $\mathcal{L}_{OSL}$, and not accounting for it would lead to systematically higher (lower) $r$ values during the early (late) stages of training.
+This can reduce the reliability of $r$ as a proxy for misclassifications.
+As such, we introduce a dynamic weight, $\beta=\frac{\sum \mathbbm{1}({e=0})}{\sum \mathbbm{1}({e=1})}$, where $\mathbbm{1}$ is the indicator function.
 As training progress, $\beta < 1 \rightarrow \beta > 1$, as the ratio of correctly classified ($e=0$) to misclassified ($e=1$) instances within a mini-batch changes.

-\textbf{Decision-making with proxy.} We aim to exploit $t$ for the binary decision of either requesting a label from an oracle or generating a pseudo-label.
-One way to do so is via a simple threshold at $0.5$.
-However, this threshold may not be appropriate.
-In designing a robust selection strategy, we must account for the distribution of the $t$ values that corresponds to each decision and the separability of such distributions.
-In Figs.~\ref{fig:histogram_separation_early} and \ref{fig:histogram_separation_late}, we illustrate these distributions during the early and late stages of training, colour-coded based on whether the $t$ values correspond to correctly-classified ($e=0$) or misclassified ($e=1$) \textit{labelled} training instances.
+\paragraph{Making decisions with proxy} We exploit $r$ for the binary decision of whether to request a label from an oracle or to generate a pseudo-label instead.
+Since $r \in [0,1]$, one simple rule would be to select an oracle if $r > 0.5$.
+This threshold, however, may be sub-optimal particularly if the values of $r$ are not calibrated.
+Therefore, to design a robust rule, we account for the \textit{distribution} of the $r$ values stratified according to the zero-one loss, $e$, on \textit{labelled} data, and the separability of such distributions.
+We present such empirical stratified distributions in Figs.~\ref{fig:histogram_separation_early} and \ref{fig:histogram_separation_late} during the early and late stages of training, respectively.
+As expected, we find that correctly-classified instances ($e=0$) tend to have lower $r$ values than those which are misclassified.